 Most comforting feature: Playing old Mario Kart courses remastered in glorious HD!
 I especially like the SNES Rainbow Road and Royal Raceway from the N64 entry.

 I’ve completed Super Metroid more than any other game I’ve played.
-It’s long been in my top 3 games of all time, and in my opinion is still the best Metroidvania game created.
+It’s long been in my top 3 games of all time.
 I love everything about it so, so much.
 The graphics, the atmosphere, the feeling of isolation, the exploration.
 The terrifying bosses.
 The feeling of empowerment as you get stronger.
+A very understated but emotive story.
 It all comes together beautifully!
 And even though the map is ingrained in my memory, every time I play through Super Metroid, I still get a rush of adrenaline and excitement.
 It’s so brilliantly crafted that each experience is simultaneously thrilling and comforting.

 Most comforting feature: I could go into ludicrous depth about how every feature of this game brings some measure of comfort!
 But I think I can best summarize with “atmosphere”.
 Each area is so distinct in graphics, gameplay design, and soundtrack, that it’s like “coming home” while traversing the map.